scellecs/morpeh/README.md

 healthStash.Set(entity, new HealthComponent {healthPoints = 100});

 bool hasHealthComponent = healthStash.Has(entity);

+//delete all components that type from the world healthStash.RemoveAll();

 var newEntity = this.World.CreateEntity();
 //transfers a component from one entity to another